ToluAkin/Treehouse-FSJS-1/README.md

+Tech
-# crispy-sniffle
+# Unit 01
-This includes all my Treehouse Full Stack JavaScript TechDegree projects
+This includes all the unit-01 project for random quotes generator.
+Random quotes are generated show another quote button is clicked.
+Also,every 20 seconds a new quoted is generated.